 The principal feature of this exercise is the ability of the dog and handler to work as a team.
 The orders for this exercise will be "Forward" and "Exercise Finished".
 Rally signs will be used for this exercise.

-Signs to be used are #5-Right turn," #6-"Left turn," #9-"About turn," #17-"Slow," #19-"Normal," #18-"Fast," and #3-"Halt/Sit."
+Rally Signs Needed # of Signs

+#5 Right Turn 2

+#6 Left Turn 2

+#7 About Turn 1

+#17 Slow 1

+#19 Normal 2

+#18 Fast 1

+#3 Halt 1

 "Fast" means the handler must run, and the handler and dog must move forward at a noticeably accelerated speed.
 "Slow" means the handler and dog must move forward at a noticeably decreased speed.
 Turns will be used only when the handler is moving at a normal speed.